 The way your day starts out can often set the tone for the rest of your day.
 If you get up feeling crappy, it can seriously impact your confidence, motivation and productivity.
 Avoid negative news reports (try reading the Good News Network instead) and other stressors like getting up late and reading work emails.
 Spend a few moments thinking about all the things your grateful for and how you want to feel throughout the day.
 Try some affirmations or a guided visualization.

 Do whatever you need to do to feel energized, enthusiastic and hopeful for the day ahead.
-For more ideas on how to start your day off with some positivity and tranquility, check out my guest post over at Savvy Mums Business.

 3. Turn off distractions